©2020 William A. Lasher

 “What do you think will happen when we get back to the Western Territory?
 Are they going to send us back into the Forsaken Zone?”

 Late in the afternoon on the second day, the airship squadron sailed out across the open waters of the Bay of Bengal.
 Five days later we crossed the skinny Malay Peninsula and sailed over the Gulf of Thailand.
-Flying over French Indochina, we could see the swampy Mekong River delta distinctly as we traversed the extreme southern end of Vietnam, and finally, ten days into the journey, we sailed out across the South China Sea towards Borneo.
+We could see the swampy Mekong River delta distinctly as we traversed the extreme southern end of Vietnam, and finally, ten days into the journey, we sailed out across the South China Sea towards Borneo.

 We landed at the airship station in Kudat, the capital of the British colony of North Borneo.
 It was nothing more than a trading outpost on the coast, and thankfully, less densely populated as compared to Bombay.
 Kurniawan’s village was within a mile of the airship station, on the opposite side of the bay, and we could see scores of Morpurgos arriving in outrigger canoes as we secured our berth.

 The Morpurgo sailors in our squadron were ecstatic, and Sunarko and Kurniawan introduced family and friends to Molly and I after they scrambled up the tall stairway and arrived on the ironwood mooring platform.
 It was a joyous scene, the first time the atmospheric sailors had been home in over two years.

 Captain Galloway called for quiet because he had an announcement to make, and when things had quieted down sufficiently, he climbed a half set of steps and proceeded: “All Morpurgo crew members have unlimited liberty for the next three days, for the entire time we will remain on the ground.
 That will be all.”
 He then motioned towards Kurniawan, who had climbed the steps to stand next to him, and when Kurniawan translated his short speech into their native tongue, cheering broke out.